rodlie/animsvg/README.md

 # enve2d

 This is a community fork of [enve](https://github.com/MaurycyLiebner/enve).
-A 2d animation application.
+A 2d animation application for macOS and Linux.

-A lot of changes are currently happening under the hood, so don't expect anything usable until our first [release](https://github.com/enve2d/enve2d/milestone/1).
+*A lot of changes are currently happening under the hood, so don't expect anything usable until our first [release](https://github.com/enve2d/enve2d/milestone/1).*

-Features currently present will be checked, if they are broken or not fully implemented a review will be done:

-* If they are broken check if a fix is feasible, else remove or disable
-* If they are not fully implemented check if this is a feature worth implementing, else remove or disable

-The goal is to end up with a [v1.0.0](https://github.com/enve2d/enve2d/milestone/7) release in the not too distant future.
+*The goal is to end up with a [v1.0.0](https://github.com/enve2d/enve2d/milestone/7) release in the not too distant future.*

 See our issue [tracker](https://github.com/enve2d/enve2d/issues) for more information.

+## System requirements

+* OpenGL 3.3 compatible graphics card and driver
+* macOS High Sierra *(10.13)* or newer
+* Ubuntu 20.04 *(Focal)* or similar/newer

 # License